yang-ng/cs283-f24-assignments/README.md

 # cs283-f24-assignments

 Assignment 10
-- NPC with RPG attack and flee behavior
+- enemy(golden) with RPG attack and flee behavior

 https://github.com/user-attachments/assets/e8f172b1-c66e-49a7-a887-98b49e90234e

-- NPC helper that follows the player when H is pressed, when H is pressed again it stops following the player
+- helper(blue) that follows the player when H is pressed, when H is pressed again it stops following the player

 https://github.com/user-attachments/assets/51e7c7dc-96e2-4a4d-ad37-c09ed46ea6c2